estevaojneto/PHP-BatRatCat/README.md

 ## "X" Pattern is missing

 These Patterns will be continually added and reviewed, it might be that the ones you want aren't here yet.
 I apologise for so - if there is any Pattern not here that you would like me to do an example, by all please let me know!
 You can find my LinkedIn page in my Github profile.

-*Bats are actually closer to primates than to rodents.
-You learn something new every day.